ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Otherwise, the KDC replies to the Client with a Public Key Response, whose paylaod is a CBOR map including only the parameter 'pub_keys' defined for the Key Distribution Response in {{ssec-key-distribution-response}}.

 In particular, 'pub_keys' contains the public keys either of all the group members (if the Public Key Request was a GET request), or only those associated to the group members indicated by the Client with the 'get_pub_keys' parameter (if the Public Key Request was a POST request).
+The specific format of public keys as well as identifiers of group members is specified by the application profile.

 The KDC may enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the Public Key POST request but are not associated to any current group member.